 Dr. Berry married a graduate nurse named Agnes Ellen Sheather on the 1st of September, 1922 in York, Ontario.
 She was born in 1897 in Hastings, Lennox, England.
 She was the daughter of William Sheather and the former Nellie Hugher.
 The Sheather family immigrated to Canada in 1905 and settled in Toronto.
 Mrs. Berry had 2 siblings born in Canada, a sister named Edna Mary Sheather born in June of 1908 and a brother named Hugh William Sheather born in September of 1910.

 Dr. and Mrs. Berry initially settled in Oshawa, Ontario, and Dr. Berry practiced medicine there for 15 years.
 Dr. and Mrs. Berry moved to Merlin in 1938.
 He filled the void left when Dr. Henry Summer Barlow, moved from Merlin to Chatham.
 Dr. Berry was appointed as the District Coroner and the Medical Officer of Health in 1951.
-He was a member of the Canadian Medical Society, the Ontario Medical Society and the Kent Medical Society.
+He was a member of the Canadian Medical Society, the Ontario Medical Society and he served as the President of the Kent County Medical Society 1947.
 Dr. Berry was also a medical officer for the Chesapeake and Ohio Railway in Southwestern Ontario.

 Dr. Berry was a member of the Merlin Branch 465 of the Royal Canadian Legion and the Merlin I.O.O.F.
 Lodge 226.
 He belonged to the Rotary Club in Merlin and he served a term as the President.